save arthurs seat

 SAVE ARTHURS SEAT:

 In 2013, Peninsula Preservation Group Inc (a grassroots community action group) and the community fought against Hillview Quarries' attempt to convert old Pioneer quarry into a rubbish tip.
 The proposal was rightfully rejected by the EPA.
 Hillview now seeks approval for a new, substantially bigger quarry on high conservation value bushland, nestled in State Park.
 Hillview is selling this as a boon for our children's future housing and roads.
-While disused quarries are being converted into popular attractions worldwide, our state Minister for Planning, Richard Wynne, has allowed Hillview to bypass council planning permit requirements for a quarry which will destroy the Arthurs Seat landscape.
+While disused quarries are being converted into popular attractions worldwide, Hillview has bypassed council in applying directly to the state Planning Department for approval of a quarry which will destroy the Arthurs Seat landscape.
 Blasting amid our popular iconic parks would be a devastating failure of state planning.

 This is not good enough.